Of all the methods humans have created for taking cannabis, the most traditional and time-tested is inhalation.

-By inhaling cannabis, the slower hepatic metabolism that comes with cannabis edibles or tinctures is avoided, resulting in a faster yet slightly more inefficient delivery method.
+By inhaling marijuana, the slower hepatic metabolism that comes with marijuana edibles or tinctures is avoided, resulting in a faster yet slightly more inefficient delivery method.

 Smokable cannabis products, as you might expect, include anything one can smoke in order to get cannabinoids into their system.
 That includes everything from joints and pre-rolls to mediums like pipes and bongs.

 Smoking cannabis is fast and convenient.
 It may also expose users to slightly greater amounts of fully degraded cannabinoids like CBN; some studies have indicated that this cannabinoid may have anti-cancer qualities.
 Overall, smoking is a valuable addition to the medical marijuana patient’s therapeutic arsenal.